 What are the Common Graphic Design Software for Chromebook?

-Graphic Designing on Chromebooks works a bit differently as compared to on PC or MAC.
+Graphic Designing on Chromebooks works a bit differently as compared to on a PC or a MAC.

 Here you can’t install PC or MAC based software like Adobe Photoshop, 3D Studio Max etc.